jnutt367/jnutt367/README.md

 ## [LinkedIn](https://www.linkedin.com/in/technutt/),
 ## [Facebook](https://www.facebook.com/DiscipleofChristJasonNutt)

-## Please feell free to reach out for any job opportunities and/or colaboration efforts that you may have in mind.
+## Please feel free to reach out for any job opportunities and/or colaboration efforts that you may have in mind.

 ## Sincerely,
 # Jason Daniel Nutt